 - Add the butter to a medium-sized pot over medium heat, allowing it to melt but not sizzle.
 Add the flour and whisk together.
 Cook for 2 minutes.

-- Add the regular milk and evaporated milk and whisk together.
+- Add the regular milk, evaporated milk, and dry mustard powder and whisk together.

 - Add the cheese stirring constantly until melted.